History of propaganda: Pro-South

 From the beginning of its involvement in Vietnam, the United States government engaged in covert psychological operations.
 Thomas Anthony Dooley III, a medical intelligence recruit, became the public face of Operation Passage to Freedom, a refugee program secretly designed by CIA officer Edward Lansdale.
 The refugee surge from North to South appeared spontaneous to the American public, but was partly engineered by Lansdale's hoax threats of dropping nuclear bombs on Hanoi.
 Although celebrated for independent humanitarian activities, after his death the public learned that Thomas Dooley had been recruited as an intelligence operative by the Central Intelligence Agency, and numerous descriptions of atrocities by the Viet Minh in his book Deliver Us From Evil had been fabricated.
 Dooley later did similar propaganda work in Laos.

-Lansdale went on to run black propaganda operations out of Saigon in collaboration with dictator Ngo Diem.
+Lansdale went on to run black propaganda operations out of Saigon in collaboration with Prime Minister Ngo Dinh Diem.
 The CIA's forged Communist pamphlets were so convincing they even fooled some of the Viet Minh, and US journalist Joseph Alsop reported Lansdale's disinformation as fact.
 The agency also manipulated astrology reports in the North in order to negatively effect the morale of the population.
+However, the CIA's efforts played a minimal role in people's decisions to move south.